30 Small Living Room Design Ideas

 When shopping for a sofa, you may want to consider an L-shaped sectional with a storage chaise for additional sitting room and discreet storage while taking up less space.

 20. Unify Your Space with a Monochromatic Scheme

 A simple palette makes a small living room look more unified than using multiple combinations in a single space.
 A monochromatic scheme effortlessly makes a small living room look more infinite than limited.

-If you are worrying about ending up with a boring design scheme, remember that monochromatic is not the same as monotonous.
-If applying a monochromatic design in a small living room, feel free to add patterns and textures that complement your chosen colours.
+If you are worried about ending up with a boring design scheme, remember that monochromatic is not the same as monotonous.
+If applying a monochromatic design to a small living room, feel free to add patterns and textures that complement your chosen colours.
 You can also try accent hues, furniture, and decor that go well with your overall design.

 21. Don’t Forget About Your Living Room's Focal Point

 As much as you want to avoid clutter, some good clutter is needed to give your compact space some character.
 This might contradict other tips stated above, but a little bit of deviation can upgrade your living room.